-As the wireless network rise with the deployment of more smartphones, lots of laptops and a vast number of electric vehicles, the market scene has never had technology hit them this hard, in a good way, of course.
+As the wireless network rises with the deployment of more smartphones, lots of laptops and a vast number of EV stocks Canada has, the market scene has never had technology hit them this hard, in a good way, of course.

 This sudden upward trajectory for 5G and 6G networks, aptly called the metaverse, or omniverse, are universes of virtual worlds that come forth from digital technologies.
 The metaverse promises to provide the wireless network industry and its operators the concrete chance to monetize their investments for 5G and 6G.
 With this notion, we can safely assume that the metaverse is not what it is today without the help of next-generation wireless connections.
 Additionally, the metaverse breakthrough potentially opens up greener pastures of opportunity for 5G stock investors and, eventually, 6G stocks.
 With the 6G wireless network revolution clearly on its way, new holographic services, reality augmentations and applications drive, and “digital twins” conceptualization and support will enable investors broader options in their portfolio expansion.